Friday, December 22, 2023

 On Monday morning, Tho waits for Lam to meet him outside his house but after ten minutes, he still hasn't appeared.
 Even after calling his name, Lam doesn't come out of his house, so Tho leaves for school.
 Lam doesn't show up at school either.
 After school and a pick-up game of soccer, Tho asks Lam's sister, Mai if Lam is fine.
 She tells him that Lam and An have gone to visit a sick uncle at his farm.
 However, Tho knows Mai is not telling the truth.
 Since the Communist takeover, people from their neighborhood just disappear.
 Sometimes one person or two, or even a family.
 Boys who come of age are conscripted into the Communist army, so to avoid this fate, they are sent away by their families.
 Tho knows Lam and An are gone and will not be returning.

 One day in May, 1980, Tho and Vu are told by their father that he has arranged for them to leave Vietnam.
 They will travel on a boat owned by someone he knows.
 They leave immediately, taking an xe lam to the home of Mr. Binh.
-However, Mr. Binh tells their father he can take only one boy, as their father has only paid enough gold for one boy.
-So they leave Vu behind to escape.
+However, Mr. Binh tells their father he can take only one boy, as their father has only paid enough gold for one.
+They leave the older brother, Vu behind to escape with the help of Mr. Binh.
 A month later they receive a telegram from Vu stating that he has arrived safely in Malaysia.
 A few letters later on reveal that he is most likely in a refugee camp there.

 After a feast of roasted pig, vermicelli and spring rolls, Tho and his mother, along with Phat, are led by Aunt Linh to the back of the house which faces the river.
 With a full moon to see by, they board a small boat, along with six other people.
 After a long trip, Phat docks the boat and Tho and the others quietly board a larger boat.
 Phat waves good-bye to Tho, who never was able to hug and say good-bye to his mother.